dolik-rce/pegof/README.md

 Currently implemented optimizations:
  - **Rule inlining:** Some simple rules can be inlined directly into rules that reference them.
 Reducing number of rules improves the speed of generated parser.
  - **String concatenation:** Join adjacent string nodes into one.
 E.g. `"A" "B"` becomes `"AB"`.
- - **Removing container nodes:** When alternation, sequence, etc. contains only one child node, the child can be attached directly to the containers parent.
  - **Removing unused variables:** Variables denoted in grammar (e.g. `e:expression`) which are not used in any source oe error block are discarded.
  - **Removing unused captures:** Captures denoted in grammar, which are not used in any source block, error block or referenced (via `$n`) are discarded.
+ - **Removing container nodes:** When alternation, sequence, etc. contains only one child node, the child can be attached directly to the containers parent.
  - **Removing comments:** This makes it simpler to implement the other optimizations.
 Also, most of the comments would not make much sense in the reorganized grammar.

 ## Usage:

-    pegof [-h|--help|--usage]
     pegof [<options>] [--] [<input_file> ...]

 ### Basic options:

-    -h, --help      Print this text
+    -h/--help
+        Show help (this text)
+    -c/--conf FILE
-    -c, --conf      Use given configuration file
+        Use given configuration file
+    -v/--verbose
-    -v, --verbose   Verbose logging to stderr
+        Verbose logging to stderr

 ### Input/output options:
+    -f/--format

-    -f, --format    Output formatted grammar (default)
+        Output formatted grammar (default)
+    -a/--ast
+        Output abstract syntax tree representation
+    -d/--debug
-    -a, --ast       Output abstract syntax tree representation -d, --debug     Output debug info (includes AST and formatted output) -I, --inplace   Modify the input files (only when formatting) -i, --input     Path to file with PEG grammar, multiple paths can be given Value "-" can be used to specify standard input Mainly useful for config file
+        Output debug info (includes AST and formatted output) -I/--inplace
+        Modify the input files (only when formatting) -i/--input FILE
+        Path to file with PEG grammar, multiple paths can be given Value "-" can be used to specify standard input Mainly useful for config file
+        If no file or --input is given, read standard input.
+    -o/--output FILE
-    -o, --output    Output to file (should be repeated if there is more inputs) Value "-" can be used to specify standard output Must not be used together with --inplace
+        Output to file (should be repeated if there is more inputs) Value "-" can be used to specify standard output Must not be used together with --inplace.
-    <input_file>    Any non-arguments will be treated if passed to --input
-                    If no file or --input is given, read standard input

-### Formating options:
+### Formatting options:

-    --double-quotes Use double quoted strings (default)
+    -q/--quotes single/double
-    --single-quotes Use single quoted strings
+        Switch between double and single quoted strings (defaults to double) -w/--wrap-limit N
-    --wrap-limit N  Wrap alternations with more than N sequences (default 1)
+        Wrap alternations with more than N sequences (default 1)

 ### Optimization options:
+    -O/--optimize

-    -O, --optimize          Apply optimizations
+        Apply optimizations
+    -C/--keep-captures
-    --keep-unused-captures  Do not discard unused captures\
+        Do not discard unused captures
+    -V/--keep-variables
-    --keep-unused-variables Do not discard unused variables
+        Do not discard unused variables
+    -l/--inline-limit N
-    --inline-limit N        Maximum number of references rule can have and still be inlined (default 10)
+        Maximum number of references rule can have and still be inlined (default 10)

 ## Configuration file